HaxeFoundation/HaxeManual/content/03-type-system.md

 >
 > A type parameter is said to be generic if its containing class or method is generic.

-It is not possible to construct normal type parameters, e.g. `new T()` is a compiler error.
-The reason for this is that Haxe generates only a single function and the construct makes no sense in that case.
-This is different when the type parameter is generic: Since we know that the compiler will generate a distinct function for each type parameter combination, it is possible to replace the `T` `new T()` with the real type.
+It is not possible to construct normal type parameters; for example, `new T()` would register as a compiler error.
+The reason for this is that Haxe generates only a single function and the construct would make no sense in that case.
+This is different when the type parameter is generic: since we know that the compiler will generate a distinct function for each type parameter combination, it is possible to replace the `T` `new T()` with the real type.

 [code asset](assets/GenericTypeParameter.hx)

 It should be noted that [top-down inference](type-system-top-down-inference) is used here to determine the actual type of `T`.
-There are two requirements for this kind of type parameter construction to work: The constructed type parameter must be
+There are two requirements for this kind of type parameter construction to work: The constructed type parameter must be:

 1. generic and
-2. be explicitly [constrained](type-system-type-parameter-constraints) to having a [constructor](types-class-constructor).
+2. explicitly [constrained](type-system-type-parameter-constraints) to have a [constructor](types-class-constructor).

-Here, 1. is given by `make` having the `@:generic` metadata, and 2. by `T` being constrained to `Constructible`.
+Here, the first requirement is met by `make` having the `@:generic` metadata, and the second by `T` being constrained to `Constructible`.
 The constraint holds for both `String` and `haxe.Template` as both have a constructor accepting a singular `String` argument.
 Sure enough, the relevant JavaScript output looks as expected:

 ```js
 var Main = function() { }